shueja/SE471-Team2-MLB_Q-Stat/mlb-q-stat/README.md

 ## Running the application

+> IMPORTANT!
+If downloading/cloning the project off Github, extract the
+> ZIP file `mlb-q-stat/DATABASE_EXTRACT_ME_HERE.zip` and place the contained file as
+> `mlb-q-stat/MLBdatabase.db`.
+The uncompressed database is necessary for the app to run
+> but is too large for GitHub.

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.